-4. TYPES OF ABUSE
+5. TYPES OF ABUSE

 The term 'abuse' is often used as an umbrella term.
-All staff should be aware of indicators of abuse, neglect and exploitation abuse, including sexual harassment and sexual violence, so that they are able to identify cases of children who may need help or protection.
+All staff should be aware of indicators of abuse and neglect, including sexual harassment and sexual violence, so that they are able to identify cases of children who may be in need of help or protection.
 Abuse and safeguarding issues are rarely standalone events that can be covered by one definition or label.
 In most cases, multiple issues will overlap with one another.